 In spite of a few good additions, QuickTime player has its own limitations and it is definitely not the comprehensive solution to all the editing requirements.
 The glitches such as you cannot manipulate video and audio at the same time or add external audio and image clip directly, etc. to the screen recorder.

 If you wish to ease your worries of editing the screen recorded for Mac or Windows, try Filmora Scrn, the most comprehensive software to make your recording and editing process simpler and more flexible.

 It offers powerful features like:

-- Full editing suite with wide range of professional tools
+Full editing suite with a wide range of professional tools

 Whether, screen recorder for Mac or Windows, Filmora Scrn interface is easy to understand and you can start the process with just one click.
 Many such attractive and simple features make Filmora Scrn one of the best software to make your recording and editing journey enjoyable, comfortable, and worth giving a try.